pc0179/RomeTaxiData/README.md

 # Problems to solve to achieve enlightenment

-1.a) Traces are messy/noisy, they need to be filtered and map-matched to nearest road segments.
-It is important to take into account driving routes rather than purely matching to nearest segment, as when roads are nearby (eg in parallel grid structures) it could lead to false turns/routes.
+1.a) GPS traces are messy/noisy, they need to be filtered and map-matched to nearest road segments.
+It is important to take into account driving routes rather than purely matching to nearest segment, as when roads are nearby (e.g. in parallel grid structures) it could lead to false turns/deviations from original route.

 1.b) Traces will need to *intelligently* interpolated.
 Since the distribution of position updates is not uniform (see [CDF update frequency plot](cdf_frequency_rome_taxi_trace_updates.pdf)) nor is it particularly 'frequent'; 90% of GPS updates are less than every ~20s, median~10s updates).
 To do this, map-matched positions of taxis will need to be interpolated along the driving segment before being divided into 1s chunks, which is likely to be the highest resolutions needed.
 Any further increases of resolutions are unlikely to yield bettr results whilst sacrificing computational efficiency/overall running time.

 1.c) In the case of trip-only datasets such as NYC, entire pseudo traces are likely to be needed.
-To do this properly a basic traffic model might be needed, in this case, a simple work-around could be to query Alphabets Google Maps service for a subset of trips, and save the typical times and routes suggested for different days of the week, since a lot of vehicular traffic is [weekly periodic](taxis_on_duty) or daily if you were to divide it into 'working' week-days and weekends see [hourly taxi count figure](taxis_on_duty_by_hour.pdf).
+To do this properly a basic traffic model might be needed, in this case, a simple work-around could be to query Alphabets Google Maps service for a subset of trips, and save the typical times and routes suggested for different days of the week, since a lot of vehicular traffic is [weekly periodic](taxis_on_duty.png) or daily if you were to divide it into 'working' week-days and weekends see [hourly taxi count figure](taxis_on_duty_by_hour.pdf).

-2. Line-of-Sight model needs to take into account bends/turns in the road network as well as being bounded by buldings (if present either side of the road)
+2. Line-of-Sight model needs to take into account bends/turns in the road network as well as being bounded by buldings (if present either side of the road).
+Given OSM has to divide road bends into different line segments with way-points indicating start and end, in theory, if two vehicles were on the same line segment, it's unlikley they would be unable to communicate since they would be within LoS by simple virtue of having short segments in order to caputre acurately the shape of the road (however, this can quickly descend into a fractal graph mess, length of British coastlines anyone?).
+However, for very long segments, those >100m it might be less likely.

+3. Vehicle-to-Pedestrian communication (V2P) model will need a distribution of pedestrians across the map.
+Census data could be used to provide an average, however, using a simple uniform distribution is a good start.

 3. It is **very** likely that there simply aren't enough taxis that took part in any of the data gathering exercises to provide meaningful analysis.
-Therfore, *psuedo* taxis might be used, where several days (eg all tuesday's) could be combined to provide a more *realistic* fleet of taxis/connected AVs in order to evaluate feasibilty as well as getting an idea of critical mass required if such a system were to be implemented.
+Therfore, *psuedo* taxis might be used, where several days (eg all tuesday's) could be combined to provide a more *realistic* fleet of taxis/connected AVs.
+This would give an idea of critical mass required if such a system were to be implemented without resorting to randomly generating O-D tables/trips.